StarRocks/starrocks/docs/administration/Query_planning.md

 Query hints are directives or comments that explicitly suggest the query optimizer on how to execute a query.
 Hints only take effect within a single query.

-### System variable hint
+### Variable-Setting hint

-You can set one or more system variable hints by using the `/*+ ... */` comment syntax in SELECT and SUBMIT TASK statements, or in SELECT clauses that are included in other statements such as CREATE MATERIALIZED VIEW AS SELECT and CREATE VIEW AS SELECT.
+You can set one or more the `SET_VAR` hint by using the `/*+ SET_VAR(var_name = value) */` syntax in SELECT and SUBMIT TASK statements, or in SELECT clauses that are included in other statements such as CREATE MATERIALIZED VIEW AS SELECT and CREATE VIEW AS SELECT.

 #### Syntax